 A negative correlation between the estimated population of the region's downtowns and the Pandemic Impact Score was identified.
 In other words, the larger the downtown population, the smaller the impact.
-In 2019, Lansdale's downtown population was estimated to be 79, which was approximately half of the average of 165 for all downtowns and four times less than the average of 326 for the least impacted downtowns.
-Although, this estimate is most likely low given recent development in the downtown.
-Lansdale's downtown population is relatively diverse with regards to demographics, with the White, Black, and Hispanic populations accounting for 73%, 7%, and 8% respectively. %dvrpc SOURCE: BUXTON CO.
+In 2019, Kennett Square's downtown population was estimated to be 196, which was slightly more than the average of 165 for all downtowns and slightly less than half of the average of 326 for the least impacted downtowns.
+Kennett Square's downtown population is one of the most diverse with regards to demographics, with the White, Black, and Hispanic populations accounting for 67%, 9%, and 42% respectively. %dvrpc

+SOURCE: BUXTON CO.